 | Net cost per dollar advanced | $0.029 |

-For $3,750/month, this company receives $127,500 in immediate working capital — enough to cover payroll, materials, and equipment costs without waiting 60+ days for client payments.
-Compare that to a credit card cash advance at 24% APR ($3,000/month on the same amount with compound interest building each month).
+For $3,750 each month, the company gets $127,500 in instant working capital.
+That’s enough to handle payroll, materials, and equipment expenses without waiting for those 60+ day client payment terms.
+Consider this: a credit card cash advance at 24% APR would cost $3,000 per month for the same amount, and interest would pile up monthly.

-Ready to see what rate you qualify for?
-Apply now for a free, no-obligation quote from REIL Capital.
+Curious about your possible rate?
+Apply now to receive a free, no-obligation quote from REIL Capital.

-You may also find it helpful to read What Is Invoice Factoring?
+It might also be useful to check out What Is Invoice Factoring?
 A Complete Guide for Business Owners.

 Frequently Asked Questions